gnois/luaty/README.md

 The output main.lua and its dependencies goes into main.lt/*.lua, so that output file can never overwrite input.

-For all the commands above, type checker can be enabled by adding `-t` switch.
+For all the commands above (including RGEPL), static type checker can be enabled by adding `-t` switch.

 To make and overwrite Luaty itself, use
 ```